agon-lelouet/algav2019-minpolygon/README.md

 - ensure you have python3 and python3-tk (tkinter, to show the matplotlib graph) installed
 - run the initialize.sh file
 - And then `make` and `python3 src/main.py` to run the project.
+- If you want to adjust the number of dataset the program is running on, you can do so by editing the nb_files value of the main function in src/main.py

 # How to run the C utilities as separate programs :